 Michael Kirby: Gloria Boes; she died recently.
 She said that our family totally lacked imagination.
 There were too many lawyers.
 We should have an honest worker like a plumber amongst us.
 Well, we didn't have that but my sister, Diana, is a nursing sister at Royal Prince Alfred Hospital.
-She looks after oncology patients and is very well regarded- has treated a number of judges in their last journey.
+She looks after oncology patients and is very well regarded - has treated a number of judges in their last journey.
+She's very, very intelligent.
+Given other opportunities, she would have gone on to be, I suspect, a medical practitioner or something like that.
+But she's a senior nursing sister there.

-Michael Kirby: She's very, very intelligent.
-Given other opportunities, she would have gone on to be, learned extra things like massage because she says with cancer patients a lot of their relatives and others don't like to touch them.
+She's learned extra things like massage because she says with cancer patients a lot of their relatives and others don't like to touch them.
 There are all sorts of distancing factors.
 Well, she says it's important for them to know that they are still human beings.
 She's very well regarded and I have great admiration for her.
 I think the pressure she works under is greater than that which any of the three lawyers works under.